jim-franklin/CS50-Final-Project/README.md

    cd /path/to/CS50-Final-Project
    ```

-4. Follow the usage examples provided above to create letters.
+4. Follow the usage examples provided above to generate templates for letters.

 5. You can customize the templates by modifying the functions in the project.py script.